Strategic KRITIS Compliance for Critical Infrastructure Operators

 🌟 Transformation from Compliance to Competitive Advantages:

-How can we leverage KRITIS compliance to accelerate our digital transformation while maximizing cyber resilience?
+How can we utilize KRITIS compliance to accelerate our digital transformation while maximizing cyber resilience?

 KRITIS compliance and digital transformation should not be viewed as competing priorities, but as synergistic initiatives that mutually reinforce and accelerate each other.
 The investments in security technologies and processes required for KRITIS can serve as strategic lever for comprehensive digital modernization while simultaneously elevating cyber resilience to an above-average level.